MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ##### Q5.
 Can I opt out of MyAnalytics?

-Yes, follow the steps in [To opt out of MyAnalytics](../use/dashboard-2.md#can-i-opt-out-of-myanalytics).
+Yes, follow the steps in [Opt out of MyAnalytics](../use/dashboard-2.md#opt-out-of-myanalytics).

 ##### Q6.
 Why can I not see the MyAnalytics dashboard to opt-out?